This is a step-by-step guide for producing documents via Download in Logikcull.

 If you're a Logikcull Project Admin or above you can make downloads (also known as document productions).
 Watch the video above to see how it works.
 Here are the written steps:

-- Save a search (How can I save a search? - [Video]) - all downloads come from saved-searches.
-The dedupe view of the saved search from which the download is based on will dictate whether you're including duplicates or not.
+- Save a search (jump to this section of the video).
+All downloads come from saved searches.
+The de-duplication view you have set for your saved search will dictate whether you’re including certain duplicates or not.